 Recently Jackson was recognized in 2018 by the Birmingham News, AL.COM for his KAA Magazine mentorship with troubled teens.
 Jackson holds many certificates in law enforcement and is a certified instructor with FLETC and the State of Alabama.

 Jackson was promoted to Captain in 2018 and his first assignment as captain was North Precinct.
 On July 20, 2019 he was reassigned to Crimes against Property as Commander.
+Currently, Captain Jackson serves as the Executive Assistant to the Assistant Chief of Police.
 He is committed to putting people first.
 He believes where there is ignorance of God, crime runs wild.
 Most importantly, Captain James Jackson is a man of Faith.